gmoraa/linuxvms/README.md

 ## Usage

 ```
-Usage: This repository be default will create 3 Linux VMs locally, you will be able to query every server with it's IP.
+Usage: This repository by default will create 3 Linux VMs locally, you will be able to query every server with it's IP.

 Requirements for execution: